Why get a novated lease for an electric car?

 How does an electric car novated lease work?

-An EV novated lease allows you to pay for an electric vehicle and virtual running costs directly from your salary before tax is deducted.
+An EV novated lease allows you to pay for an electric vehicle and its running costs directly from your salary before tax is deducted.

-You’ll enter a novated lease agreement with your employer and a lease company.
-Here’s what happens:
+When you enter a novated lease agreement with your employer and a lease company, here’s what typically happens:

-- Your employer deducts the lease payments from your pre-tax salary each pay cycle (this is known as salary sacrificing a car).
+- Your employer deducts the lease payments from your pre-tax salary each pay cycle.

-- Car running costs can be included as part of the lease budget (based on your estimated annual kms driven).
+- Car running costs can be included as part of the lease agreement, which is based on your estimated annual kilometres driven.

-- Novated lease terms range from 1-5 years with fixed payments for the life of the lease.
+- Novated lease terms range from one to five years with fixed payments for the life of the lease.

 EV novated lease FBT exemption explained